-Climeworks is a Switzerland-based company that does Direct Air Capture (DAC) and either sequesters collected CO2 underground or sells it for commercial purposes, including to a Swiss greenhouse and to Coca-Cola Switzerland.
+Climeworks is a Switzerland-based company that does Direct Air Capture (DAC) and either sequesters collected CO2 underground or sells it for commercial purposes including to a Swiss greenhouse and to a bottler for Coca-Cola Switzerland.
 Climeworks has a policy against working with fossil fuel production companies, which are a common partner for DAC companies as certain types of fossil fuel extraction can be made more efficient and productive by injecting CO2 underground in a process called Enhanced Oil Recovery (EOR).
-The climate impact of EOR projects is debated, which is why Climeworks’ focus on other types of projects is compelling.
+The climate impact of these projects is debated, which is why Climeworks’ focus on other types of projects is compelling.

 Successful carbon capture

 Climeworks does a good job of tracking and making available information on their carbon sequestration process.
-They inject CO2 underground in areas where the CO2 will react with the underlying geology and form solid material.
+They inject CO2 underground in areas where the CO2 will react with the underlying rock and form solid material (carbonates).
 They have filmed this process to confirm its validity.
 We trust that they are successfully sequestering the CO2 that they capture.

-DACS projects can be energy-intensive.
-To combat this, Climeworks has built their system on top of a geothermal power plant which provides them renewable energy meaning that the carbon footprint of their operations is relatively low.
-We are sufficiently convinced by their operating model to believe that their carbon footprint is far outstripped by the CO2 they capture and sequester.
+DACS is an energy intensive process.
+Climeworks has built their system on top of a geothermal power plant which provides renewable energy, meaning that the carbon footprint of their operations is relatively low.
+We are sufficiently convinced that their carbon footprint is far outstripped by the CO2 they capture and sequester.

 Overall, we think the causality of Climeworks’ projects is very clear, and rate it as ‘High’.

-Purchasing CDR credits from Climeworks leads to more revenue for Climeworks as shown by the GREEN boxes (which can be used in many ways).
+Purchasing CDR credits from Climeworks leads to more revenue for Climeworks as shown by the GREEN boxes.

-As shown in the BLUE boxes, the Climeworks team claims to use CDR credits primarily for covering operational expenses related to CCS and to go towards paying back the loans they took to build the CCS facilities (not the main business, but just the loans for the CCS facilities).
+As shown in the BLUE boxes, the Climeworks team claims to use CDR credits to cover operational expenses related to DACS and to pay back the loans they took to build the DACS facilities, not to cover expenses or loans related to their commercial sales business.
 Selling CDR credits on the market also provides a signal to investors of the market potential of this technology.

-This signal of market potential will hopefully attract additional investors into the market.
-Additional investment is used for R&D and setting up new projects, which are represented by the ORANGE boxes.
+This signal of market potential will hopefully attract additional private investors to Climeworks.
+Additional investment is used for R&D and new projects, which are represented by the ORANGE boxes.

-Beyond the immediate CO2 removed at the Iceland facility, there three other reasons that buying these CDR credits could help in combating climate change:
+Beyond the immediate CO2 removed at the Iceland facility, purchasing CDR credits provides ancillary benefits to Climeworks and its climate impact:

-These CDR credits signal to investors that there is a market for DACS technology (as in the previous section), which means that more investors are likely to push money into developing better DACS technology and expanding the company’s projects.
-We believe that this will have downstream effects on the amount of CO2 that can be captured and stored in the long-run.
+CDR credits signal to investors that there is a market for DACS technology, which means that private investors are likely to push money into developing better DACS technology and expanding the company’s projects.
+We believe that this will have downstream effects on the amount of CO2 that can be captured and stored in the long run.

-Climeworks has built their technology to be modular, meaning that they can add small additional units that increase their capacity for DACS.
-While we do not believe that CDR credits are currently being used to expand the number of units they use (the company is not profitable and they are still using CDR credits to cover operational costs), it is possible that CDR credits will be used for this purpose if enough are purchased.
+Climeworks has built their technology to be modular, meaning that they can add small additional units that increase their capacity for DAC.
+While we do not believe that CDR credits are currently being used to expand the number of facilities, as the company is not yet profitable and they are still using CDR credits to cover operational costs, it is possible that CDR credits will be used for this purpose if enough are purchased.

-While Climeworks states that offset income is used to support their carbon sequestration activity, there’s always the possibility that it also supports their commercial side, since money is fungible.
-We are comfortable with this possibility because we also suspect that the commercial side of Climeworks' business is carbon negative relative to the next best alternative, meaning that any benefits from buying CDR credits to the overall business (e.g. expanded investment) will also have climate impact by reducing the climate footprint of the companies that partner with Climeworks.
+Commercial business: While Climeworks states that income from credits supports their carbon sequestration activity, there’s always the possibility that it also supports their commercial side, since money is fungible.
+We are comfortable with this possibility because we also suspect that the commercial side of Climework’s business is carbon negative relative to the next best alternative, meaning that any benefits from buying CDR credits to the overall business (e.g. expanded investment) will also have climate impact by reducing the climate footprint of the companies that partner with Climeworks.
 For instance, Climeworks partnered with a bottler for Coca-Cola to provide CO2.
 If they had not provided the CO2, then that bottler would have gotten it from another source, either produced for that purpose or captured from industrial processes.
 While we have not focused on this part of their business in this investigation, we expect Climeworks CO2 to be more carbon negative than the average alternative CO2 that their partners would purchase.

-Another concern with marginal additionality is that Climeworks is a for-profit company, which means that their offset income may eventually go to profits as opposed to removing CO2.
-While this can be concerning with some companies, we are not yet worried about this with Climeworks for two reasons.
-(1) They are not currently profitable meaning that the concerns mentioned above are not currently problems.
-(2) They require a significant upfront capital investment to create their technology and plants.
-This is unlikely to happen without a profit motive for investors, meaning that a for-profit structure is likely one of the only ways that this technology and these projects could exist.
-While we are currently satisfied with the information we have received from Climeworks, we hope that in the future they will share their financials publicly so that CDR purchasers can be sure the offset funds are being used for CO2 removal.
+Profits: Climeworks is a for-profit company, which means that income from credits may eventually go to profits as opposed to removing CO2.
+We are not yet worried about this issue with Climeworks for two reasons: (1) they are not currently profitable; (2) they require a significant upfront capital investment to build their facilities.
+This investment is unlikely to happen without a profit motive for investors, meaning that a for-profit structure is likely one of the only ways that this technology and these projects could exist.
+While we are currently satisfied with the information we have received from Climeworks, we hope that in the future they will share their financials publicly so that CDR purchasers can be sure the their funds are used for CO2 removal.

 We rate Climeworks’ marginal additionality as ‘High’.
-We believe that each CDR credits purchased from Climeworks will meaningfully contribute to removing CO2 from the atmosphere.
+We believe that each CDR credit purchased from Climeworks will meaningfully contribute to removing CO2 from the atmosphere.

 We view Climeworks’ DACS process as highly permanent.
-They inject the CO2 into areas where it will react with the local geology and form solid material.
-They have tracked this carefully and we are confident that the process works as they outlined.
-By converting the CO2 into a solid material, it avoids the normal problems about leakage that many carbon offset projects face and, thus, we judge this to be one of the most certain carbon offsets available.
+As discussed above, their CO2 forms a solid material when sequestered.
+They have tracked this process carefully and we are confident that the process works as they outlined.
+By converting the CO2 into a solid material, it avoids potential problems of the CO2 leaking back into the atmosphere.